Please see Apply to the MLT Program.

 Yes and no. While in the didactic portion of the program, you may work or take other courses to fulfill any degree requirements provided there are no scheduling conflicts.
 However, be advised the MLT courses are very demanding of your time and should be your top priority.
 It is highly unlikely you will be able to take courses or work during the clinical rotation periods as you must be on-site at a clinical affiliate for 40 hours per week for the entire semester.

-For MLT students only: Following the completion of the didactic courses, MLT students will enter into the practicum portion of the program.
-The practicum requires each student to devote 40 hours per week, off-site, at a clinical affiliate.
-This clinical internship typically occurs Monday through Friday for 8.5 hours between 6:00 am and 5:00 pm; however, there may be some exceptions.
+For MLT students only: After completing the didactic courses, MLT students begin the practicum portion of the program.
+This full-time clinical internship requires a commitment of 40 hours per week at an off-site clinical affiliate.
+Practicum schedules typically run Monday through Friday for 8.5-hour shifts between 6:00 am and 5:00 pm, though variations may occur based on the clinical site.

 Unfortunately we cannot accommodate all applicants.
 As such, we typically are required to hold a lottery among qualified applicants at the end of the application period to place students into the MLT Program.
 The lottery is conducted by a third party.